Check out our review of the bootcamp Thinkful to learn more about their courses, prices, and student reviews.

 Each course provides its participants with a written curriculum.
 Then, they meet with their program managers and mentor to discuss and work through the problems.
 They do not have informational videos or live lectures.

 Who is Thinkful for?

-People who are interested in a career in software engineering, data science, data analytics, UX/UI design, digital marketing, product management, or technical project management career could benefit from Thinkful.
-It has also been noted in reviews that visual and auditory learners might have trouble in the program because participants must learn by reading.
+People who are interested in a software engineering, data science, data analytics, UX/UI design, digital marketing, product management, or technical project management career could benefit from Thinkful.
+However, visual and auditory learners might have trouble in the program because participants must learn by reading.

 What does Thinkful cost?
 How much work is involved?

 Ratings and reviews

-The reviews of Thinkful are mixed.
-But, there are more on the negative side.
+Before the acquisition, the reviews of Thinkful were mixed/negative.
 A few people have had really unfortunate experiences on the administrative side, where they were falling behind and not told until they realized that they needed to pay for another month of the program because they couldn’t graduate on time.
 There have also been comments made about mentors who were disrespectful to women in the program.

 In terms of the curriculum, participants have definitely been frustrated by the lack of videos and a lot of people mention that, in order to successfully learn what they are paying Thinkful to teach, they have had to find the content themselves, on YouTube or Lynda.
 Finally, in a few reviews people have mentioned that the code they are given as part of the curriculum (both in the software engineering and data science tracks) had errors.
 This made it more difficult to learn.